Seasonal Ride Series

 August

 2022 – We rode the route on 3rd September 2022.
 Wattle was on the wane; lots of golden wattle but ausfelds wattle had finished.
 Still a great day.
 Tracks in great condition – smooth and dry.
 Some wildflower bushes were in bloom.
 Although there was a cold 20 km/hr southerly blowing it was calm in the shelter of the forest.
-In future, it would be better to do this ride in the last weeks of August to get peak wattle gold.
+In future, it would be better to ride in the last weeks of August to get peak wattle gold.
 Some pics from the ride are below:

 September

 For GABCY cyclists it is the start of spring; the days are getting longer and mornings are warmer.
 Weather remains highly variable.
-Gravel roads drain well and are usually rideable even in the wet, but clay roads and tracks are usually still too sodden to ride.
+Gravel roads drain well and are usually rideable even in the wet.
+However, clay roads and tracks are usually still too sodden to ride.
 The dominant features on rides are lush green fields of the new season’s cereal and fodder crops.
 Particularly the brilliant yellow fields of flowering canola.
-This ride is an ideal ride for September – Cornella Canola Roller – the route passes alongside many fields of canola, and also has scenic climbs of Mt.Camel Range ridgeline so riders can look out over the patchwork of colourful fields.
+This ride is ideal for September.
+The Cornella Canola Roller route passes alongside many fields of canola.
+It also has scenic climbs of Mt.
+Camel Range ridge line.
+Riders can look out over the patchwork of colourful fields.

 2022 – We rode the route on 23 September 2022.
 A great ride, gravel roads were in good condition and lots of canola in bright flower.
 The clay tracks were sodden so the route avoided them.
 Rain for last 10 km including final climb of Chinamans Bend was a slight dampener.
 This date was the perfect timing though; by the following weekend canola fields were more patchy with flowers breaking down.
 Some pics from the ride are below.